pixelshot91/booky/doc/android_filesystem_access_comparison.md

 * `mv` works fast
 * `rm` works fast
 * Seem a bit slow at reading that go-mtpfs or pcmanfm
+* Is way slower for some command, for example a grep take 40s with adbfs, and only 0.4s with `adb shell`

 ## FTP server
 * FTP is not secure